-• All members of the school community have a statutory duty to safeguard and promote the welfare of children and young people.
-Staff and governors should not investigate possible abuse or neglect themselves.
+- All members of the school community have a statutory duty to safeguard and promote the welfare of children and young people.
+Staff and governors should not investigate possible abuse or neglect themselves. - School Improvement Liverpool provide an online resource 'Safeguarding-Mate' to support colleagues decision making: www.schoolimprovementliverpool.co.uk/safeguarding-mate/ - All concerns should be reported without delay directly to the Designated Safeguarding Lead, Designated Safeguarding Deputies, Head Teacher or any member of the School Leadership Team.
+This should be followed by a written account of the concerns completed via CPOMS (or on the School's 'Child Protection/Child Welfare Incident Form' if CPOMS is inaccessible). - Consideration will need to be given to immediately protecting the child and contacting the police and/or ringing for an ambulance if the child is injured.

-- School Improvement Liverpool provide an online resource 'Safeguarding-Mate' to support colleagues decision making: https://www.schoolimprovementliverpool.co.uk/safeguarding-mate/ - All concerns should be reported without delay directly to the Designated Safeguarding Lead, Designated Safeguarding Deputies, Head Teacher or any member of the School Leadership Team.
-This should be followed by a written account of the concerns completed on the school's agreed Child Protection/Child Welfare Incident Form (CPOMS). - Consideration will need to be given to immediately protecting the child and contacting the police and/or ringing for an ambulance if the child is injured. - The Designated Safeguarding Lead or Deputy Designated Safeguarding Lead will take immediate action without delay and will make a referral to children's services by telephone if a child is believed to be suffering or likely to suffer significant harm.
+- The Designated Safeguarding Lead or Deputy Designated Safeguarding Lead will take immediate action without delay and will make a referral to children's services by telephone if a child is believed to be suffering or likely to suffer significant harm.
 This referral will always be followed up in writing. - Children's Services contact details are as follows: